 The correct outcome criteria define the level of value a product is able to provide for the users.
 It's not the number of screens that is important, it is the quality of the screens.
 Often, a clever and user-centered architecture of a digital product can significantly reduce the number of screens, while increasing user satisfaction.

-Only the compliance of the product with the key user scenarios can make it more understandable and enjoyable for the customers.
-Naturally, it requires the investment of more time and resources into analysis and research.
+Only the compliance of the financial product design with the key user scenarios can make it more understandable and enjoyable for the customers.
+Naturally, it requires the investment of more time and resources into analysis, research and UX architecture.
 Therefore, it is very important that this process is carried out by experienced specialists.

 It is also equally important that every single employee in the company is 100% aware of the design approach significance for the success of the product.